-The forms of identification that the applicant brings with them to the examination sites must meet certain qualifications.
-The links below describe the proper identification required and what to do if an applicant does not have these forms of identification.
+The forms of identification that candidate brings with them to the examination sites must meet certain qualifications.
+The links below describe the proper identification required and what to do if a candidate does not have these forms of identification.

 What is Proper Identification?

 What should I do if the identification I have is questionable?